Welcome to the world of pleasanteeism

 The main reason we’ve decided to talk about pleasanteeism is because of some recent research from the healthcare provider Lime.
 They published a report, Keeping Up Appearances: How ‘Pleasanteeism’ is Eroding Resilience.
 It highlights how more than half of UK workers have experienced pleasanteeism at work.

-On top of that, 25% of those returning to work report being concerned about being the best version of themselves when they go back into the office.
+On top of that, 25% of those returning to the office report being concerned about being the best version of themselves when they go back into the office.
 19% are worried about their stress being visible to others.

 Lately, life has been an onslaught of lockdowns and alarming articles talking about things like infection rates.
 So it’s understandable that some of your staff might be nervous about coming back post-COVID.
 But, if it were just fear of COVID that was the issue, that would be one thing.